of the undergraduate Class of 2020 secured jobs or graduate school admissions within six months of graduation.

-The Bachelor of Science in Pure and Applied Mathematics offers a broad background appropriate for students planning to pursue a job in industry, while also offering students the depth and rigor required for graduate studies in mathematics or related fields.
+The pure and applied mathematics bachelor’s program prepares students in a diverse array of mathematical areas including proofs and abstract analysis, applied and computational mathematics, and statistics.
+Students will gain a broad background appropriate for the pursuit of a job in industry, while also attaining the depth and rigor required for graduate studies in mathematics or related fields.